Don’t get us wrong, we love kittens (they’re so teeny and cute!), but we have just as much love for their more mature counterparts as well.

 9. When the honeymoon period wears off

-Kittens are incredibly fun and no day with them is ever the same, but once you’ve fixed the lamp they broke, replaced the vase on the shelf, been woken up at 3am while they sing the song of their people, and your legs have been attacked more times than you care to remember when venturing outjust to get a glass of water in the middle of the night, you will find yourself longing for the day when they would just calm the furr down!
+Kittens are incredibly fun and no day with them is ever the same, but once you’ve fixed the lamp they broke, replaced the vase on the shelf, been woken up at 3am while they sing the song of their people, and your legs have been attacked more times than you care to remember when simply walking through the house, you will find yourself longing for the day when they would just calm the furr down!
 Cue adult cat: twice the love, half the destruction.

 10. Yes, you read that last point correctly, TWICE the love